- Virtual learning has replaced in-person learning at many institutions, and instructors must adjust to these new circumstances

 - The ability to teach live and record the lesson

-- Integration with learning management systems, so students can access lesson recordings whenever they want
+- Integration with learning management systems, so students can access lesson screen recordings whenever they want

 - Live chat